-CSPARSE, a C library which implements a number of direct methods for sparse linear systems, by Timothy Davis.
+csparse, a C code which implements direct methods for sparse linear systems, by Timothy Davis.

-CSPARSE uses the Compressed Column (CC) format for storing the sparse matrix.
+CSPARSE uses the Compressed Column Storage (CCS) format for storing the sparse matrix.

-The algorithms contained in CSPARSE have been chosen with five goals in mind:
+The algorithms have been chosen with five goals in mind:

 CSPARSE: a Concise Sparse matrix package.